jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 Artifact - Picto Equipment
 Untap equipped creature during each other player's untap step.
 Equip {2}
-Sacrifice three Lumina tokens: Create a token copy of this equipment attached to target creature you control.
-Activate this ability only if you control no token copies of this equipment.
+Learn Picto 3 (Sacrifice three Lumina tokens: Create a token copy of this equipment attached to target creature you control.
+Activate this ability only if you control no token copies of this equipment.)
 ```

 [card implementation](../custom/cards/c/cheater_picto.txt)